WHY ARE CRYPTOCURRENCIES VULNERABLE TO PUMP-AND-DUMP SCHEMES IN EUROPE?

 Jorge Constantino is currently a Master candidate in International Technology Law at Vrije Universiteit (VU) Amsterdam, The Netherlands.
 In 2015, he graduated as a Bachelor of Laws from Queensland University of Technology (QUT), Brisbane, Australia.
 Since, he has worked in legal practice in Australia and currently works as a sessional academic teaching Law at Queensland University of Technology (QUT).

 Cryptocurrency is a digital exchange medium stored in the Distributed Ledger Technology (DLT) and form the basis for the term crypto-assets.
-In the United Kingdom, the Bank of England does not make a distinction amongst cryptocurrency and crypto-asset.
-Similarly, the European Central Bank (ECB) defines crypto-assets as a digital asset enabled by cryptography.
-This paper focuses on the group of cryptocurrencies (or crypto-assets) that belong to Public Permissionless Blockchains.
-This paper will explain historical pump-and-dump, and how this old scheme appears to be applied now to cryptocurrency trading.
-Then it moves to explore the nature of the blockchain ecosystem where cryptocurrencies exist, proposing that ironically the encryption and immutability nature of the blockchain make cryptocurrencies vulnerable to pump-and-dump schemes.
-Lastly, it argues that the lack of adequate regulation in Europe leaves cryptocurrencies vulnerable to pump-and-dump schemes.
-The overall effect is that consumers become the targets of fraudsters, which also affects investors, and further affects the development of cryptocurrencies and the blockchain itself.
-This paper does not seek to engage in a discussion whether the adequate terminology is “cryptocurrency” or “crypto-asset”.
-Thus, it would consider both terms as equal parallels.
-Similarly, it is not an objective to establish distinctions between a Private and Public Blockchain, nor whether they are Permissionless or Permissioned.
-Rather, the discussion below refers to cryptocurrencies such as Bitcoin or Ethereum, contained on Public Permissionless Blockchains.
+This paper focuses on the group of cryptocurrencies (or crypto-assets) that belong to Public Permissionless Blockchains and explains historical pump-and-dump, and how this old scheme appears to be applied now to cryptocurrency trading.
+This work explores the nature of the blockchain ecosystem, where cryptocurrencies exist, and proposes that ironically the encryption and immutability nature of the blockchain make cryptocurrencies vulnerable to pump-and-dump schemes.
+The lack of adequate regulation in Europe leaves cryptocurrencies vulnerable to pump-and-dump schemes causing an overall effect of vulnerable consumers expossed to fraudsters.
+Cryptocurrency pump-and-dump also affects investors, the development of cryptocurrencies, and the blockchain itself.